Learn / Blog / Article

-Hotjar complements the data and insights you get from traditional web analytics tools like Google Analytics.
-It’s an industry-leading and easy-to-use service that combines analysis and feedback tools to help you understand what’s actually happening on your site, what your users care about, and what they have to say.
+Hotjar complements the data and insights you get from traditional product and web analytics tools like Google Analytics or Mixpanel.
+It’s an industry-leading and easy-to-use service that combines product experience insights, user behavior analysis, and customer feedback to help you connect the dots between what's happening on your site, and why it happens.

 4 reasons you should use Hotjar for your website